openshift/enhancements/enhancements/etcd/automated-backups.md

 - We would be maintaining two potentially different backup procedures this way.
 The backup script won't be replaced by the `EtcdBackup` API since it can still be used in a quorum-loss scenario where the API server is down.

 Since it is an implementation detail with no API impact we can start with utilizing the backup script for simplicity and codify it later.

+#### Saving the backup and retention

+When deciding how to save the backup files on the control-plane host machine(s) there are two different approaches with different impacts on the visibility of backups, availability, and maintenance burdens of the retention policies.

+### Saving across all nodes

+One method is to spread out the saved backups on all available control-plane nodes.
+This would involve:
+- Scanning all control-plane nodes for existing backup files
+- Pruning the backup file from the node with the oldest backup
+- Saving a new backup on the node that has the oldest most-recent-backup

+E.g given the following nodes N(x) with backups B(t) where x is the node suffix and t is the backup timestamp:
+- N1[B1, B5], N2[B2, B4], N3[B3, B6]
+- We would select N1 to prune since B1 is the oldest of (B1,B2,B3)
+- We would select N2 as the node to save the latest backup on since B4 is the oldest of (B4,B5,B6).

+This approach has the benefit of spreading out backups across nodes which reduces the likelihood of losing the most recent backup in the event of losing access to a node.
+However it also has the following drawbacks:

+- Gathering the state of the backup files is more complicated:
+  - The backup controller could serially schedule a pod on each node to try and gather the backup state.
+It's unclear how the controller would gather that state (e.g have each pod write to a configmap).
+- Serially scheduling on each node to gather the state increases the time to perform a backup
+- If a node is unhealthy and is unschedulable then the backup may be stalled as we need to gather the state by scheduling on all nodes
+- Providing visibility into the state of the backup files for the admin is non-trivial:
+  - We would require a status object that lists all nodes and the ordered list of backup filenames per node.

+### Saving to a local PV

+Alternatively the backup files can be saved at a single location on cluster on a [local Persistent Volume](https://kubernetes.io/docs/concepts/storage/volumes/#local).
+Saving to a single volume for local storage has the following pros as compared to distributing backups across the control-plane nodes:

+- Simplifies the retention logic for locally stored backups.
+This reduces the maintenance burden of having different retention strategies for locally saved backups vs off-cluster (e.g nfs or gcePersistentDisk volumes).
+- Using a PV also grants the flexibility to do lifecycle management of backups e.g what to do with the old backups if a new schedule is created for a different volume.
+- The saved backups state is more visible from a single location by looking at the PV contents vs looking at all nodes to piece the order of saved backups.
+- For local backups if the cluster is unhealthy the automated backups won't be stalled:
+  - If another node besides the one with the local volume is unavailable we can still save the backup.
+  - If that node with the local volume is inaccessible, we can still provision a new volume on another available node and update the spec to save backups to the new location.
+- Can leverage [volume snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) or volume cloning to improve availability of saved backups.

+**TODO:** If we go this route, outline the workflow of statically provisioning a local volume, a storage class, and how to specify the PVC in the EtcdBackup/EtcdSchedule spec to use that location for saving backups.

+#### Multiple Backup Requests

+**TODO:** In the presence of multiple backup requests `EtcdBackupRequest`, specify how we want to update all but the newest backup request as aborted/won't update.

 #### Backup schedule